-PSM (Public Safety Management)
+PSM (Public Service Management)

 PSM 171.
-Statistics for Public Safety
+Statistics for Public Service

-This course introduces students to the gathering and interpretation of statistical data presented through a public safety lens.
-Topics include the graphical and numerical representation of data, probability, sampling, statistical inference (hypothesis testing and confidence interval estimation), and a general familiarity with correlation and regression. (alternative General Education option in Mathematics - only applicable to the Public Safety Management degree).
+This course introduces students to the gathering and interpretation of statistical data presented through a public service lens.
+Topics include the graphical and numerical representation of data, probability, sampling, statistical inference (hypothesis testing and confidence interval estimation), and a general familiarity with correlation and regression. (formerly Statistics for Public Safety)

 PSM 305.
-Public Safety and Technology
+Public Service and Technology

-This course will explore contemporary Public Safety technologies as well as utilization of technologies commonplace in the world today.
-Concepts and theories learned in this course will give students a broad range of opportunities to discover technologies to impact the broader community they serve as well as enhance the leadership ability through enhancement of technological skills.
-Students will learn to utilize technology to meet, exchange information, and create and deliver Public Safety based presentations to expand their knowledge of the Internet.
-Other computer-based programs such as Microsoft Word, Excel, and PowerPoint will also be examined.
+This course will explore contemporary Public Service technologies as well as utilization of technologies commonplace in the world today.
+Concepts and theories learned in this course will give students a broad range of opportunities to discover technologies to impact the broader community they serve as well as enhance leadership ability through enhancement of technological skills.
+Students will learn to utilize technology to meet, exchange information, and create and deliver Public Service-based presentations to expand their knowledge of the Internet.
+Other computer-based programs such as Microsoft Word, Excel, and PowerPoint will also be examined. (formerly Public Safety and Technology)

 PSM 307.
-Public Safety Environment and Organizations
+Public Service Environment and Organizations

-This course explores various organizations involved in the provision of public safety services, such as police and fire agencies, private security firms, and emergency management providers.
-Emphasis will be placed on the challenges from terrorism and natural disasters, response strategies and decision making related to public safety, and organizational and security strategies raised in a diverse society.
+This course explores various organizations involved in the provision of public service services.
+Emphasis will be placed on the challenges from terrorism and natural disasters, response strategies and decision making related to public service and organizational strategies raised in society. (formerly Public Safety Environment and Organizations)

 Prerequisite: PSM 309, PSM 310, PSM 325